Club / stadium contact for disabled supporters

 Getting There & Parking

 There is a club car park with 60 accessible parking spaces for home and away supporter’s available, pre book in advance with Sharon Swain as parking is managed by the DSA.
-8 parking bays by the club office this season have been replaced with 8 new spaces behind the Copse Rd away stand.
-Away suppoters accessible parkinghspaces are located behind the Srewfix Community stand.
-Drop of facilities are not available.
+The cost is £2 for a parking space.
+Away suppoters accessible parking spaces are located behind the Screwfix Community stand.
+Drop off facilities are not available.

 National Rail have published links to the nearest stations to sporting venues including Yeovil Town see here for more information.